conduktor/conduktor-docs/docs/platform/installation/get-started/docker-compose.md

 We're working to resolve both aspects.
 Please acknowledge this when deploying the container in the short-term.
 :::

+## Skills required

+A basic familiarity with Docker, docker-compose, and how to edit docker-compose configuration files.

 ## Run Conduktor Platform

 Note that when you run this command, you will be prompted for your **organization name** and be asked to create **admin credentials**.